Brooklyn Car Accident Lawyers

 These and other serious injuries can result in long-term loss of income, physical pain, and overall loss of enjoyment in life.
 You may be able to claim compensation to help counterbalance these losses and negative effects.

-Is There a Time Limit on Filing a Car Accident Claim in New York?
+Time Limit on Filing a Car Accident Claim in Brooklyn, New York

 The short answer to this question is yes.
 This time limit is called the statute of limitations.

 Under New York law, the statute of limitations gives a plaintiff three years to file a claim from the date a car accident occurs.
 It’s important to understand that the statute of limitations is extremely rigid — and if it expires, you will not be able to advance your claim or collect any compensation as the court will bar your claim.

 To avoid getting into this situation, you should contact an automotive accident attorney as soon as possible.
 This will also grant a longer period of time to conduct a detailed investigation into the matter, which could involve analyzing car parts, injuries, medical records, and driving records.
 Waiting too long to file your case can result in important evidence being lost or destroyed or even having the memories of your witnesses become unreliable.
 Additionally, if you need the compensation from your case to handle your expenses, waiting longer to pursue damages for your claim will not help you.

 The purpose of the statute of limitations is to encourage plaintiffs to pursue their legal claims in a timely fashion.
 While coping with the aftermath of a serious car accident can be difficult, the court wants to ensure that the plaintiff has their day in court while also being fair to the defendant.
 Without the statute of limitations, a defendant could be looking over their shoulder for years in anticipation of a legal action that may never occur.